What tanks are currently in service with Russia? Tank division Modern tank forces

 Modern Russian tank / Photo: Nastol.com.ua

-The T-80 could be accelerated to 80 km / h, the tank just flew along the highway.
-Now the troops have 450 T-80U tanks, another 3000 (T-80B, T-80BV, T-80U) are in storage.
+The T-80 could be accelerated to 80 km/h, the tank simply flew along the highway.
+Currently, the troops have 450 T-80U tanks, another 3000 (T-80B, T-80BV, T-80U) are in storage.

-Such combat vehicles are in service with the Kantemirovskaya division, an elite tank unit of the Russian army.
+Such combat vehicles are in service with the Kantemirovskaya Division, an elite tank unit of the Russian army.

 T-14 "Armata"